Choosing Your Secondary School Subjects

 Technical jobs like being an engineer, a space scientist, or an astrobiologist require you to have a good scientific background.

 Learn more about where different subjects could take you and get help on choosing your subjects in this guide from the Russel Group universities.

 Choose a Subject You Like!

 Pursue the things you’re passionate about.
-From A Level through to the end of a university degree is five or six years.
+From A Level (or from Scottish Highers and Advanced Highers) through to the end of a university degree can take about five or six years.
 That’s a lot of time to be studying something you’re not interested in.
 If you love biology then don’t worry about becoming an expert in astrophysics.
 If you have a passion for English, then don’t try to force yourself into a science degree.